HonkingGoose/git-gosling/docs/git_sandbox/create_your_first_github_repo.md

 ### Git output after push

 After you've pushed your repository, Git shows a lot of information.
-We'll focus on the import bits at the bottom:
+We'll focus on the important bits at the bottom:

 ```git
 To https://github.com/your_username/sandbox.git